manifold-lang/manifold-frontend/README.md

-Manifold is a high level language for creating all kinds of systems the way we write software.

-Currently, it focuses on hardware and microfludics design.

 # Introduction

-In much the same way that computer programs are written in programming languages, digital circuits is "written" in a **hardware description language**.
+In much the same way that computer programs are written in programming languages, hardware is "written" in **hardware description languages**.

 The two hardware languages in wide use today are **VHDL** and **Verilog**.
 Both were designed in the early 1980's and both have remained frozen in time since, while our understanding of how to build expressive, powerful, and usable programming languages has grown considerably.
-These languages are in widespread use because they are the best tool for the job but they aren't nearly as expressive or approachable as modern programming languages.
+These languages are in widespread use because they are the best tool for the job of hardware design but they are not nearly as expressive or approachable as modern programming languages.

 More recently, several projects have spring up that provide tooling to use existing *programming* languages as hardware languages.
 These projects include